commercelayer/commercelayer-docs-resources/order_validation_rules/object.md

 # The order validation rule object

-An order validation rule object is returned as part of the response body of each successful list or retrieve API call <b>to the /api/order_validation_rules endpoint</b>.
+An order validation rule object is returned as part of the response body of each successful list or retrieve API call to the `/api/order_validation_rules` endpoint.

 ## Fields